Dependency Auto-Injection

 $user = new UserController($mailer);

-When using php-di, developers do not need to manually instantiate the Mailer in the controller; Webman will automatically do it for you.
-If there are other class dependencies during the instantiation of Mailer, Webman will also automatically instantiate and inject them.
-Developers do not need to perform any initialization work.
+When using php-di, developers do not need to manually instantiate Mailer in the controller — webman will do it automatically.
+If there are other class dependencies during the instantiation of Mailer, webman will also automatically instantiate and inject them.
+No initialization work is required from the developer.

 Note

-Only instances created by the framework or php-di can complete dependency injection.
-Instances created with new cannot complete dependency injection.
-If injection is needed, use the support\Container interface to replace the new statement, for example:
+Only instances created by the framework or php-di support dependency auto-injection.
+Instances created manually with new cannot use dependency auto-injection.
+If you need injection, use the support\Container interface instead of new, for example:

 use app\service\UserService;